aws-samples/serverless-patterns/msk-lambda-iam-java-sam/README.md

    ```bash
    sam deploy --guided
    ```
-4. During the prompts:
+5. During the prompts:

-   - Enter a stack name
+   * **Stack Name**: Enter the stack name as `msk-lambda-iam-java`
-   - Enter the desired AWS Region (e.g. us-east-1).
-   - Enter a username.
-User Name can't contain commas (,), colons (:), equals signs (=), or spaces.
-   - Enter a password.
-Password must be minimum 12 characters, at least 4 unique characters.
-Can't contain commas (,), colons (:), equals signs (=), spaces or non-printable ASCII characters.
-   - Allow SAM CLI to create IAM roles with the required permissions.
+   * **AWS Region**: The AWS region you want to deploy your app to.
+   * **Parameter MSKClusterName**: The name of the MSKCluster created by following the **Requirements** section
+   * **Parameter MSKClusterId**: The unique ID of the MSKCluster, eg. a4e132c8-6ad0-4334-a313-123456789012-s2.
+The id can be found in the ARN of the MSK cluster.
+   * **Parameter MSKTopic**: Enter `MSKTutorialTopicIAM` or the name of Kafka topic on which the lambda function will listen on
+     * **Confirm changes before deploy**: If set to yes, any change sets will be shown to you before execution for manual review.
+If set to no, the AWS SAM CLI will automatically deploy application changes.
-   - Keep default values to the rest of the parameters.
+     Accept the defaults for rest of the prompts

      Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-5. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for next step as well as testing.

 ## How it works